GenAI vs AI Developer vs Agentic AI: Which Path Fits Your Goal?

 Generative AI

-- Broader GenAI prototype
+- Evaluation-aware GenAI prototype

 AI Developer

-- AI feature in a web product
+- AI feature inside a web product

-- RAG-based assistant
+- RAG-based internal assistant

-- Portfolio-ready AI app
+- Portfolio-ready deployed AI app

 Agentic AI